BlockchainCommons/BCSwiftSecureComponents/Docs/6-EXAMPLES.md

 let key = SymmetricKey()

-// Alice signs a plaintext message, then encrypts it. let container = try Envelope(plaintext)
+// Alice signs a plaintext message, then encrypts it. let envelope = try Envelope(plaintext)
     .sign(with: alicePrivateKeys)
     .enclose()
     .encrypt(with: key)
-let ur = container.ur
+let ur = envelope.ur

 // Alice ➡️ ☁️ ➡️ Bob

-// Bob receives the container, decrypts it using the shared key, and then validates Alice's signature. let receivedPlaintext = try Envelope(ur: ur)
+// Bob receives the envelope, decrypts it using the shared key, and then validates Alice's signature. let receivedPlaintext = try Envelope(ur: ur)
     .decrypt(with: key)
     .extract()